nathanswanson/BedrockDragon/README.md

 ## Framework

-The server is structured around kotlin coroutine and sharable flows.
+The server structures around kotlin coroutine and sharable flows.
 A netty thread controls the IO of the server and passes packet information to the coroutine network.